-Migrating workflows to the cloud have jumped to the front of business’ priority lists in 2020.
-IDG’s 2020 Cloud Computing Survey found that 92 percent of organizations’ IT environments are at least partially cloud-based, and 32 percent of IT budgets for the next 12 months is set aside for cloud computing.
+Migrating workflows to the cloud have jumped to the front of business’ priority lists.
+IDG’s latest Cloud Computing Survey found that 92 percent of organizations’ IT environments are at least partially cloud-based, and 32 percent of IT budgets for the next 12 months is set aside for cloud computing.
 According to Gartner, Platform as a Service (PaaS) will be a big contributor to overall cloud growth, predicting that the market for cloud platforms that encompass development and deployment environments will double in size from 2018 to 2022.

 Growing Revenue Through PaaS

 Providing PaaS not only benefits your clients by lessening their workloads related to managing hardware, data center infrastructure and physical networking.
 It can also have benefits for your business.
 Arends says you can expand a monthly PaaS subscription with additional services.
 “Just as when you sell hardware, you can build your own software right into the PaaS stack so the solution is monitored, updated, and protected by the MSP,” Arends says.
 “Software installation services, migration and other projects, as well as network configurations/updates, would all continue to happen as they normally would but they’re happening on PaaS hardware instead of hardware located in the customer’s building.”

 Additionally, VARs and MSPs can bundle PaaS virtual machines (VMs) with managed services offerings like antivirus, security, or helpdesk to grow revenues and build a stickier relationship with your clients.